Assay & Application Notes

 Discussion

 The XTT assay is a valuable method for studying changes in cell number and metabolic activity, providing insights into cell viability, proliferation, and cytotoxicity.
 The results obtained in this application note confirm the effectiveness and accuracy of Absorbance 96 for conducting an XTT assay.
 With its design incorporating 96 detection units, Absorbance 96 facilitates rapid readout from all the wells in a 96-well microplate, allowing for fast measurements of the absorbance kinetics of the samples.
 Additionally, Absorbance 96 demonstrates the ability to accurately detect XTT metabolization across a range of cell densities, from 1.000 to 100.000 cells, highlighting its suitability for various cell-based assays.
 The need for extensive cell culture manipulation and complex setups associated with other microplate readers can introduce variability and negatively impact cell-based assay outcomes.
-However, the utilization of assay-ready cells provided with instaCELL® Cytotoxicity Kit in combination with Absorbance 96 offers a user-friendly workflow for performing accurate XTT assays.
+However, assay-ready cells provided with instaCELL® Cytotoxicity Kit combined with Absorbance 96 offers a user-friendly workflow for performing accurate XTT assays.

 References